 Why wouldn’t they?
-The desert southwest and Las Vegas Valley have plenty of sun, wouldn’t it make a lot of sense?
+The desert southwest and Las Vegas, in particular, receive plenty of sun?
+Wouldn’t it make a lot of sense to put that energy to use?
 It’s a bit more complicated than you would think.

-With the departures, Las Vegas casinos are free to experiment with green alternatives for their mega resorts.
-One project of note is at Mandalay Bay, where 26,000 panels covering 11 acres of the resort’s roof supplying 25% of the casino’s energy needs.
+Mandalay Bay, which is also part of the MGM Resorts family, has 26,000 panels that cover 11 acres of the resort’s roof which supplies 25% of the casino’s energy needs.
 The solar array at Mandalay bay will save carbon emissions equal to removing 1,700 cars from the road.